scy-phy/minicps/docs/contributing.rst

 General design principles
 -------------------------

 MiniCPS follows an object-oriented design pattern.
-It is using ``python2.x`` for compatibility reasons with ``mininet``.
-We are trying to lower the number of external dependencies, and eventually move to ``python3.x``.
+It is using ``python3.x``.

 * Design points: